How does one go about buying Bitcoin or any other cryptocurrency? What should someone know before buying or selling a digital currency?

-“The most important thing to remember,” Sinegal says, “is that you are 100% responsible for the security of your holdings.”
+“The most important thing to remember,” according to Sinegal, “is that you are 100% responsible for the security of your holdings.”
 He likens cryptocurrency markets to “venturing into a bad neighborhood with a pocketful of cash to spend.
 You might get robbed at any time; you could end up with counterfeit goods.”

 Plus, the prices of Bitcoin, other cryptocurrencies, and any related securities, can be quite volatile.
 It’s possible the entire value of your investment may be lost.
 If you don’t think you can handle the price swings—financially or emotionally—you may want to steer clear of such investment.

 Cryptocurrencies hog a lot of the financial media headlines, but it’s the underlying technology, blockchain, that may hold the most longer-term possible benefit for businesses and consumers, some analysts say.